 My initial interest began with electronics at a very young age.
 I was fascinated by all things electrical.
 I used to dismantle faulty or discarded electrical appliances to see what was inside and what made them tick.
 I would then attempt to repair and reassemble the appliance with the improvements that I implemented.
 My father who was observing all this took me on as his assistant in running large, live music events.
 I was just fifteen at the time and was captivated by all the electronic equipment.
 There were professional mixers, preamps, graphic equalisers, double tape decks, midi systems, echo systems, cabling, mics, pickups and various types of speaker systems.
 The curiosity for me was how all this audio equipment magically came together and produced such a magnificent sound, that filled the entire live venue from one end to the other.

 I observed my father carefully assembling and critically positioning all the equipment to extract the best performance.
 Then came the sound checks… This is what grabbed my attention - every new music venue presented unique acoustic challenges that required specific solutions for optimal audio quality.
 The complexities that audio brought ensured a never-ending source of challenges and innovative solutions.
 My curiosity was endless and all my spare time was spent on reading books and magazines on sound, audio equipment and related DIY projects.
-I studied my fathers every move at the live music events and I absorbed all the information like a sponge.
+I studied my fathers every move at the live music events and I absorbed all the information.
 It wasn’t too long before I became as proficient as my father in setting up sound systems at venues for live music events.
 It felt rewarding to know that I contributed so much in making every live music event such an enjoyable musical experience for the audience.
 I knew then that I wanted a full-time career in Audio.

 Transcendence™ XLR Balanced and RCA Unbalanced analog interconnect cable range: